alyasherly/alyasherly/README.md

 # Hi there!! 👋
-welcome to my profile. my name is Alya Sherly Al Azmy.
+Welcome to my profile, just call me Alya or Sherly.
 I am an undergraduate student of Informatics Engineering at Universitas PGRI Semarang.
 I have big interested in AI development, and currently learning Python.

 ## 🌐 You can find me on: